Differential Geometry of Contextuality: Differential Geometry and Discrete Differential Geometry

+As is customary in foundational studies, we initially confine ourselves to dealing with finite sets to elucidate non-classical behavior.
+This means that contextuality is initially addressed in finite structures, as are the usual versions of generalized contextuality.
+Furthermore, many GPTs, such as the classical one, feature edges that are obviously not smooth.
+Therefore, we need to take a step back and seek a way to incorporate contextuality into a formulation that is compatible with these conditions.
+This is the role of discrete differential geometry, which we will now briefly review.

-See that in a GPT the states and effects are vectors in a $\mathbb{R}^{n}$, thus an operational equivalence codify a discrete loop in such space and how the functions $\xi$, $\Gamma$ and $\mu$ deals with it.
-The non-contextual conditions can be thought of as discrete parallel transport of the probability functions that presents no phase in a closed loop.
-Contextuality as the violation of such conditions is the discrete phase in each set.
-To formalize it, we will use discrete differential geometry, or DDG \cite{Crane:2013:DGP,grady2010discrete}.
+An operational equivalence, as defined through a linear condition as above, encodes a discrete loop in its respective space.
+Contextuality is expressed in how the functions $\xi$, $\Gamma$, and $\mu$ deal with such loops.
+The noncontextual conditions can be thought of as discrete parallel transport of the probability functions that present no phase in a closed loop.
+Contextuality, as the violation of such conditions, is the discrete phase in each set.
+To formalize it, we will employ discrete differential geometry, or DDG \cite{Crane:2013:DGP,grady2010discrete}.

-The formalism of DDG comes from the necessity of discrete methods to describe approximately smooth manifolds, as in computer graphics and geometry processing.
-For a smooth manifold, it is always possible to triangulate it, but without the imposition of the usual differential structure, DDG allows the study of more general topological manifolds called piecewise linear manifolds.
+The formalism of DDG arises from the need for discrete methods to describe approximately smooth manifolds, as in computer graphics and geometry processing.
+While it's always possible to triangulate a smooth manifold, DDG, without imposing the usual differential structure, enables the study of more general topological manifolds known as piecewise linear manifolds.

-We start with a piecewise linear manifold $\mathcal{M}=\bigcup_{n}\mathcal{C}_{n}$, formed by sets of $n$-simplices $\mathcal{C}_{n}$.
-A $n$-simplex is treated as a $n$-dimensional "quanta of space", and the topology follows from the topology of the simplicial complex.
-To be valid as an approximation, each simplex will be thought of as the tangent space of a point in a hypothetical smooth manifold.
-To do calculus on this simplicial complex, we can introduce the formalism of discrete differential forms, which can be informally thought of as a way to measure the "size" of the simplices.
-Discrete differential forms are defined as linear duals of the simplices, where we will denote by $\mathcal{C}^{n}$ the set of $n$-forms.
+We begin with a piecewise linear manifold $\mathcal{M}=\bigcup_{n}\mathcal{C}_{n}$, composed of sets of $n$-simplices $\mathcal{C}_{n}$.
+An $n$-simplex is treated as an $n$-dimensional ``unit of space'', and the topology is derived from the topology of the simplicial complex.
+To be valid as an approximation, each simplex is regarded as the tangent space of a point in a hypothetical smooth manifold.
+For calculus operations on this simplicial complex, we can introduce the formalism of discrete differential forms, which can be loosely understood as a method to quantify the ``size'' of the simplices.
+Discrete differential forms are defined as linear duals of the simplices, denoted by $\mathcal{C}^{n}$ representing the set of $n$-forms.
 If $\omega\in\mathcal{C}^{n}$, then we have

 The first operator in DDG is the boundary $\partial:\mathcal{C}_{n}\to\mathcal{C}_{n-1}$, defined as usual by the orientation defined in the simplicial complex

 As an example, a tetrahedron $\{abcd\}$ has boundary